Lexi888/GoogleAppRating-Analysis/README.md

 * 4. Using matplotlib and seaborn library to create visualizations.

 ## Notice:
 This is only the first part of the project, so I mainly focused on the EDA.
-In the second part of the project, I will explore how rating of apps affect the times of downloas.
+In the second part of the project, I will explore how rating of apps affect the times of downloads.